craigmccoy/jquery-linkcues/README.md

-# jQuery Link Cues Plugin #

-This is a jQuery plugin that adds CSS classes to links found within the element specified by the selector based on a predetermined set of characteristics.
+*jquery.linkcues.js* is a jQuery plugin that adds CSS classes to links found within the element specified by the selector based on a predetermined set of characteristics.

 * link directs the user to a different domain
 * link directs the user user to a secure (https) page